-What is a Traditional (or "simple") Will?
+What is a Will?

-Primary functions of a Will
+The primary functions of a Will:

 (1) Nominates someone to act as your Personal Representative.

 (3) Provide instructions for your final remains.